Techtonica/curriculum/projects/recipe-page/phase-2-css-prompt.md

 #### Part 2 - Create a CSS file in the proper directory of your file tree

 1. Now that you're in the `css` directory, create the `styles.css` file.
 You can verify this worked by running the `ls` command.
 2. Navigate back to the `recipe-page` directory.
-Use the Terminal shortcut to open this whole directory in Atom.
+Use the Terminal shortcut `atom .` to open this whole directory in Atom.
-3. Navigate back to `techtonica-projects` to easily run all the git commands.
-4. Run `git status`.
+3. Run `git status`.
 You should see something similar to this:

 ![Result of running git status after creating file tree](https://github.com/Techtonica/curriculum/blob/master/projects/recipe-page/screenshots/git-status-static-folder.png)